oleksandrsirenko/mechanisms-of-action-moa-prediction/README.md

 _Develop an efficient algorithm for classifying drugs based on their biological activity._

+## :dart: Goal

+Our goal in this competition is to predict the Mechanism of Action (MoA) response(s) of different samples (sig_id) using various inputs such as gene expression data and cell viability data.

 ## :book: About

 The [Connectivity Map](https://clue.io/), a project within the Broad Institute of MIT and Harvard, the [Laboratory for Innovation Science at Harvard (LISH)](https://lish.harvard.edu/), and the [NIH Common Funds Library of Integrated Network-Based Cellular Signatures (LINCS)](https://lincsproject.org/), present this challenge with the goal of advancing drug development through improvements to MoA prediction algorithms.[(1)](#link-references)